bnb-chain/greenfield-whitepaper/part1/ch5.md

 reduce the complexity to implement the billing logic - more described in Part 3.

-## 5.2 Off-chain Payload Object Data Storage
+## 5.2 Off-Chain Payload Object Data Storage

 The payload data of the object, i.e. the bytes comprising the data files, photos, and videos, are stored off-chain in multiple SPs with a